 Princeton University

-Princeton University is the best university for 2025.
+Princeton University is the best university for 2026.
 It only has a 4% acceptance rate, and 93% of incoming students were in the top 10% of their graduating classes.

 Princeton has one of the best student-to-faculty ratios in the country, with one faculty member for every five students.
 In addition, the campus is very equitable when it comes to gender, with women and men both making up about 50% of the student body.
 The school has high quality teaching, too, leading to a 97% graduation rate, the best in the nation.

 Students who attend Princeton reap great benefits after graduating.
 On average, during the 20 years following their graduation, they earn around $1.05 million more than people who only have a high school diploma.
 That’s the fifth-best return on investment out of the universities analyzed.
-The median salary for a Princeton graduate 10 years after enrolling in the school is over $110,000, too, which is the fifth-highest among the universities in our study.
+The median salary for a Princeton graduate 10 years after enrolling in the school is over $110,000, too, which is the seventh-highest among the universities in our study.

 Other things that make Princeton attractive include NCAA athletics, work study programs and study abroad.